ldzoid/damn-vulnerable-defi-v2/README.md

 ## 10 - Free Rider

-Alright, stepping up in complexity with this challenge just a litle bit.
+Alright, stepping up in complexity with this challenge just a little bit.
 Let's see, we have 2 contracts: **FreeRiderNFTMarketplace.sol** and **FreeRiderBuyer.sol**.
 The goal is to buy 6 listed NFTs.
 So, once we buy them we will be rewarded with 45 ETH.
 Each NFT costs 15 ETH and our starting balance is 0.5 ETH.

-First thing that comes to mind is flash loan of course.
+The first thing that comes to mind is the flash loan of course.
 But it can't work because we won't be able to repay the loan even if we get the 45 ETH reward since all NFTs will cost 90 ETH.
 Or no?
-Let's see `_buyOne` function:
+Let's see the `_buyOne` function:

 ```solidity
   function _buyOne(uint256 tokenId) private {